By Patrick A. Trottier (emerging and ongoing)

 - Novel Forms – occurs when pattern influencers have begun to shape new forms which have the potential to further influence people, things and events through consistent and congruent experiences.
 Novel forms may become ‘determinates’.

-- Determinates – when ‘determinates’ generate consistent and congruent novel experiences over time they have the potential to shape new norms, beliefs, perceptions, behaviors and a shift in cognitive and mental frameworks in individuals and groups.
+- Determinates – when ‘determinates’ generate consistent and congruent novel experiences over time they have the potential to shape new norms, beliefs, perceptions, cultures, behaviors and a shift in cognitive and mental frameworks in individuals and groups.

 Determinates can manifest emergent novel forms within defined limits, as well as break through such defined limits to create new and emergent organizational boundaries and forms outside of previous defined limits.